Casamatechs/specdeser/.github/README.md

-## How to run the benchmarks.

-In the root of the project execute the command.

-`./gradlew [clean] jmh`
+## Pre-requisites
 To run the benchmarks the following dependencies are needed:

 - JDK17+ (with `$JAVA_HOME` variable configured)
 - [Async profiler](https://github.com/jvm-profiling-tools/async-profiler) in case profiling is activated.
 By default it is deactivated.
+- ENV variable `$GRAAL_COMPILER` pointing to your Graal compiler root folder.

+## How to run the benchmarks.

+In the root of the project execute the command.

+`./gradlew [clean] jmh`

 ## How to configure the benchmark environment